awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.dcv.md

 `-k SSH_KEY_PATH, --key-path SSH_KEY_PATH`
 Key path of the SSH key to use for the connection\.
 The key must be the one specified at cluster creation time in the [`key_name`](cluster-definition.md#key-name) configuration parameter\.
-This argument is optional, but if it is not specified, then the key must be available by default for the SSH client\.
+This argument is optional, but if it's not specified, then the key must be available by default for the SSH client\.
 For example, add it to the `ssh-agent` with `ssh-add`\.

 `-r REGION, --region REGION`
 Specifies the AWS Region to use\.
 Defaults to the Region specified by using the [`pcluster configure`](pcluster.configure.md) command\.

 `-s, --show-url`
 Displays a one\-time URL for connecting to the NICE DCV session\.
-The default browser is not opened when this option is specified\.
+The default browser isn't opened when this option is specified\.
 Support for the `--show-url` argument was added in AWS ParallelCluster version 2\.5\.1\.

 Example: